 Benefits are designed as a safety net.
-But it isn't likely that they would cover your mortgage payments, utility bills, food and living expenses if you fall ill or lose your job.
+But it's unlikely they would cover your mortgage payments, utility bills, food and living expenses if you fall ill or lose your job.
 So you need to make sure you have alternative arrangements in place.

-Changes to benefits from 2014
+Changes to state benefits